-- Jato is very fast.
-Select a large area to drive, with few opportunities for collision, until you become familiar with Jato's speed and handling. - When jumping, apply some throttle while Jato is in the air to keep the truck's nose up and land level on all four wheels.
+- Slayer Pro 4X4 is very fast.
+Select a large area to drive with few opportunities for collision until you become familiar with Slayer Pro 4X4's speed and handling. - Do not apply brakes and turn the wheel at the same time.
+You could tip the truck over. - When jumping, apply some throttle while Slayer Pro 4X4 is in the air to keep the truck's nose up and land level on all 4 wheels.
 Be careful not to over-rev the engine or land at full throttle.
-Either could seriously damage your Jato.
-If the nose of the truck is too high, then quickly tap the brake to level the truck in the air. - Drive over large obstacles (such as curbs and rocks) slowly at an angle, instead of head on.
-This will allow the suspension to articulate and absorb the impact much easier. - Change or clean your air filter element after each hour of running.
+Either could seriously damage your Slayer Pro 4X4.
+If the nose of the truck is too high, then guickly tap the brake to level the truck in the air. - Drive over large obstacles (such as curbs and rocks) at an angle, instead of head on.
+This will allow the suspension to articulate and absorb the impact much easier. - Change or clean the pre-filter element in your air filter after each hour of running.
+Change or clean the primary filter element every 3 -4 hours of running.
 This is critical for the life of your engine.
 Running time includes the engine break-in period.